-The Welsh Terrier breed is intelligent, alert, and friendly, especially towards close family members.
+The Welsh Terrier breed is clever, alert, and friendly.
+Especially to its close family members.

-Adult Welsh Terrier dogs grow to around 15 inches tall, and weigh around 20 pounds.
-Females are proportionally smaller than males.
+Adult Welsh Terrier dogs grow to around 15 inches tall and weigh around 20 pounds.
+Females are often smaller than males.

 They shed occasionally and will need brushing two or three times a week.
 Their coat can be hand stripped to maintain its condition.

-Are you getting ready to welcome a Welsh Terrier into your family?
+Are you getting ready to bring a Welsh Terrier into your family?

 Welsh Terrier Frequently Asked Questions